yuhexiong/popcat-click-python/README.md

 # Popcat Click

 Automatically click popcat by selenium, python
-move_by_offset to get precise points for clicking
+move_by_offset to get the precise point for clicking

 ## Version